d-morrison/IntroStatActivities/_book/07-inference-CI-1cat.md

 ## Out of Class Activity

-The remaining questions cover theory based methods for testing a single categorical variable.
+The remaining questions cover theory-based methods for testing a single categorical variable.
 Use section 5.3.3 in the textbook and the OnePropTheory video to complete the following questions.

 Recall that to use theory-based methods we must check the conditions to approximate the sample distribution with the Normal distribution.
 From the previous activity we saw that independence was satisfied as the researchers took a random sample.